Circadian rhythm sleep disorder: Alzheimer's disease

 CRSD has been frequently associated with excessive daytime sleepiness and nighttime insomnia in patients diagnosed with Alzheimer's disease (AD), representing a common characteristic among AD patients as well as a risk factor of progressive functional impairments.
-On one hand, it has been stated that people with AD have melatonin alteration and high irregularity in their circadian rhythm that lead to a disrupted sleep-wake cycle, probably due to damage on hypothalamic SCN regions typically observed in AD.
+On one hand, it has been stated that people with AD have melatonin alteration and high irregularity in their circadian rhythm that lead to a disrupted sleep–wake cycle, probably due to damage on hypothalamic SCN regions typically observed in AD.
 On the other hand, disturbed sleep and wakefulness states have been related to worsening of an AD patient's cognitive abilities, emotional state and quality of life.
-Moreover, the abnormal behavioural symptoms of the disease negatively contribute to overwhelming patient's relatives and caregivers as well.
+Moreover, the abnormal behavioural symptoms of the disease negatively contribute to overwhelming patients' relatives and caregivers as well.

-However, the impact of sleep-wake disturbances on the subjective experience of a person with AD is not yet fully understood.
+However, the impact of sleep–wake disturbances on the subjective experience of a person with AD is not yet fully understood.
 Therefore, further studies exploring this field have been highly recommended, mainly considering the increasing life expectancy and significance of neurodegenerative diseases in clinical practices.